 say these symptoms last about a day.
 These symptoms are a sign that your body is building an immune response—in other words, that the vaccine

-Yes.
-The CDC recommends that during the pandemic people wear a mask and practice physical distancing when in contact with others, including
+CDC recommends that during the pandemic people wear a mask and practice physical distancing when in contact with others, including others from your

-others from your household, when in healthcare settings, and when receiving any vaccine, including a COVID-19 vaccine.
-This is because it is known
+household, when in healthcare settings, and when receiving any vaccine, including a COVID-19 vaccine.

 They are all effective, though some may be considered to be slightly more effective than others.
 We don’t believe the differences in effectiveness is something